New immigration rules – what do they mean for your Brexit Right to Work checks?

-As of 11pm on 31st December 2020, free movement for European nationals has come to an end and the UK government has implemented new policies regarding their Right to Work in the UK.
+As of 11pm on 31st December 2020, free movement for European nationals has come to an end and the UK government has implemented new policies regarding post-Brexit Right to Work compliance in the UK.
 But what does that really mean for your Right to Work check processes?

-The first thing to note is that Right to Work checks remain a legal requirement for all new employees, no matter what their nationality.
+The first thing to note is that Brexit has not changed the fact that Right to Work checks remain a legal requirement for all new employees, no matter what their nationality.
 You must check all employees consistently and thoroughly to avoid discrimination and ensure they have the appropriate right to work status in the UK.

 The main change is that from 1st January 2021, European nationals are being categorised differently, depending on when they first arrive in the UK and whether they are eligible for the EU Settlement Scheme.
 In summary:

 If they arrived before 1st January, EU/EEA nationals need to apply under the EU Settlement Scheme in order to continue living and working in the UK long term.
 They can apply online and should do so by 30th June 2021.
 After that date, if they haven’t applied, they will no longer have the right to live and work in the UK.

 When applying for the EU Settlement Scheme, an individual will be granted settled status if they have five years’ continuous residence in the UK, or pre-settled status if it’s less than five years.
 The applicant can then generate a ‘Share Code’ using the government website which they can give you to check using the Home Office portal.

 Any European national who comes to live and work in the UK for the first time after 1st January 2021, will be treated in the same way as non-European nationals under the UK’s immigration rules.
 That means they can’t apply under the Settlement Scheme and will be subject to the new points-based system or will need to be sponsored under the new Skilled Worker category.

 A ‘grace period’ has been created until 30th June 2021, during which current Right to Work guidance remains in place and your RtW check processes may change very little.